Stateless Mind Pavilion

 ____________________________________________________________________________

-Evolving from the Stateless Mind Festival (founded 2018), the Pavilion was first activated in 2024 at Kapallorek Artspace, Malaysia.
+Evolving from the Stateless Mind Festivals (founded in 2018), the Pavilion was first activated in 2024 at Kapallorek Artspace, Malaysia.
 That activation served as a prototype, presenting archives and testing the concept as a living platform.
-The Pavilion is now being further developed, with upcoming programs of installations, performances, and dialogues planned in response to future sites.
+The Pavilion continues to grow, with new programs of installations, performances, and dialogues developed in response to each site.

-The Pavilion was born out of a rebellious act: when preparing a collateral event at the Venice Biennale, Amir Zainorin was told the word pavilion could only be used by national entities.
-By naming this work the Stateless Mind Pavilion, he reclaimed the term for those without official representation.
+The Pavilion emerged from a small act of refusal: when preparing a collateral event at the Venice Biennale, Amir Zainorin was told the word pavilion could only be used by national entities.
+By naming this work the Stateless Mind Pavilion, he reclaimed the term as a gesture toward those without official representation.
 Each activation transforms the Pavilion into both artwork and social space — a declaration of independence and a platform for reimagining identity beyond borders.

 _____________________________________________________________________________

-The Stateless Mind Pavilion: A History Rooted in the Festivals
+Stateless Mind Pavilion: Origins in the Stateless Mind Festivals

 A Festival Reborn